-Most of these activities of intelligence are below the level of consciousness and the decisions that the brain makes are generally habitual and definitely not optimum or correct in any sense. ('Correctness' by itself with no implied or explicit criteria is impossible to demonstrate.
-A 'bad' or 'incorrect' decision in the short run can arguably lead to a much better result in the longer term.
-But, similarly, better in terms of what?
+Most of these activities of intelligence are below the level of consciousness and the decisions that the brain makes are generally habitual and definitely not optimum or correct in any sense. ("Correctness" by itself with no implied or explicit criteria is impossible to demonstrate.
+A "bad" or "incorrect" decision in the short run can arguably lead to a much better result in the longer term.
+But - similarly - better in terms of what?!
 And when is the decision evaluated?
 And how much did a particular decision contribute to a situation?)
-There is simply too much (or too little) information, information that is misleading or inaccurate, inadequate time for processing information and under-defined criteria for evaluating decisions to determine whether decisions are 'correct'.
-'Muddling through' (Lindblom and Cohen 1979) is not merely an interesting side note but the defining characteristic of any 'intelligent' activity.
-For that reason, this is a core problem that 'civic intelligence' (or democracy) must contend with.
-This fact, however, does little to obviate the critical need to improve humankind's ability to evaluate and improve its collective decisions.
+There is simply too much (or too little) information, information that is misleading or inaccurate, inadequate time for processing information, and under-defined criteria for evaluating decisions to determine whether decisions are "correct."
+"Muddling through," [19] is not merely an interesting side note but the defining characteristic of any "intelligent" activity.
+For that reason, this is a core problem that "civic intelligence" (or democracy) must contend with.
+This fact however, does little to obviate the critical need to improve humankind's ability to evaluate and improve its collective decisions.

-Since I am not a brain specialist (nor omnicompetent), I am unable to go into great depths relating brain-oriented intelligence to civic or socially oriented intelligence.
+Since I am not a brain specialist (nor omnicompetent) I am unable to go into great depths relating brain oriented intelligence to civic or socially oriented intelligence in a deep way.
 It would be interesting to see how far others would go with this analogy and where they believe it fails.
 Certainly there is a rich vein - too rich to be mined here - of work in this area.
-My assumption is that the metaphor only goes so far and that a too literal interpretation and 'force fitting' of data into theory (and, perhaps ultimately, into people's consciousness and policy) would be counterproductive.
+My assumption is that the metaphor only goes so far and that a too literal interpretation and "force-fitting" of data into theory (and, perhaps ultimately, into people's consciousness and policy) would be counter productive.
 Nevertheless, some additional exploration of issues raised would be useful.
-One of these issues is the relationships of the individual entities - people, to be less ambiguous - in a 'world brain' to each other.
+One of these issues is the relationships of the individual entities - people, to be less ambiguous - in a "world brain" to each other.
 Are some of the individual people less important?
 What if their demise would lead to a better life for everybody else?
 Should the part be sacrificed for the whole?
-Also, what degree of autonomy should individuals be granted?
-Should people be treated as some type of functional unit whose freedom should be curtailed and behaviour routinized for some greater good?
-The fact is that society has, in fact, embraced many of these decisions already through innumerable mechanisms over the millennium.
-I will be arguing that relaxing some of these mechanisms, the current restrictions on behaviour and roles, and moving us away from both 'rationalized' and traditional constraints will actually be more 'intelligent' and this reconsideration will help engender a collection of civic information, processes and attitudes that will help society as a whole to deal with its collective problems.
+Also - what degree of autonomy should individuals be granted?
+Should people be treated as some type of functional unit whose freedom should be curtailed and behavior routinized, for some greater good?
+The fact is that society has, in fact, embraced many of these decisions already, through innumerable mechanisms over the millennium.
+I will be arguing that relaxing some of these mechanisms, the current restrictions on behavior and roles, and moving us away from both "rationalized" and traditional constraints, will actually be more "intelligent" and this reconsideration will help engender a collection of civic information, processes and attitudes that will help society as a whole to deal with its collective problems.

-I am now prepared to present some preliminary considerations for a new 'world brain' or civic intelligence that is based on and addresses current social and technological realities.
-Similar to the approach taken by Leibniz, Dewey and Wells, I am proposing an approach that relies to some degree upon the development and use of appropriate communication and information systems.
+Below I present some preliminary considerations for a new "world brain" or civic intelligence that is based on and addresses current social and technological realities.
+Similar to the approach taken by Leibniz, Dewey, and Wells, I am proposing an approach that builds upon the development and use of appropriate communication and information systems.
 Of course humankind's communication and information systems are currently undergoing massive changes at the global level.
-The civic intelligence challenge is to develop programmes, applications and policies that help shape this juggernaut into useful forms.
+The civic intelligence challenge is to develop programs, applications, and policies that help shape this juggernaut into useful forms.
 We need to ask in what ways can connecting a huge and potentially unruly and fractious group of people from a multitude of cultures and life circumstances, help society as a whole deal more effectively and equitably with problems and other issues of shared concern.